ANAND (JACLYN) KOHLER

-Jaclyn Kohler, also known as Anand Avtar Kaur, is a yogini with a passion for alternative healing.
-Her journey began 6 years ago after losing her father, and the Universe presented her with the tools needed to process in a healthy way via kundalini yoga and more!
-Throughout the last five years, multiple studies in kundalini yoga have ensued, with both 3HO and Raviana bringing a well rounded wealth of knowledge from many teachers.
-Jaclyn is also a massage therapist and body worker.
-An Iyengar influenced hatha teacher training course with Dustin Turner allowed her to continue to connect to her previous knowledge, and incorporate proper body alignment into her classes.
+Anand is a yogini with a passion for alternative healing.
+Her journey began 9 years ago after losing her father, and the Universe presented her with the tools needed to process in a healthy way via kundalini yoga and more!
+Multiple studies in kundalini yoga have ensued, with both 3HO and Raviana bringing a well rounded wealth of knowledge from many teachers.
+She completed her 500 hr Iyengar inspired hatha training with Dustin Turner in 2021.
+Anand is also a massage therapist and body worker.
+Her most recent studies include Soma Veda Thai Yoga Massage Level 1 and John Barnes Myofasical Level 1 certification.
+She is continuing to connect to her previous knowledge with her newest studies and create a way to optimize self care.
+She strives to incorporate proper body alignment into her classes while holding space for Spirit to do the rest.
 As the journey of life continues so will her study of yoga, and alternative therapies as she believes our healing is in our own hands, and we are all here to support each other through the beautiful adventure of Being.

-Learn more about our onsite massage therapy at
+Learn more about our onsite massage therapy, thai yoga therapy and Reiki at www.believedobliss.com

 After graduating from Oklahoma State University with a Health Science major, I began working as an Exercise Physiologist at St. John Health Club in Tulsa.
 I then changed careers and moved to Florida, and while there was introduced to yoga for the first time.
 I continued practicing yoga, but didn't become a serious student until 2010.
 Not only did it address my physical needs, but provided a certain peace within that helped guide me to live each moment with mindfulness and purpose.
 Yoga lit the fire of inspiration that propelled me toward finding my true authentic self, and I want to help others to do the same.